 The Australian pelican can be seen roosting on sandbanks, rock platforms and reefs, or swimming in lagoons, bays and estuarine waters, dipping their oversized bills into the water to catch fish.

-If you choose our Extended One Day Tour (14 Hours) you can witness the feeding of wild Pelicans (by a regulated wildlife officer) whilst learning about their diet, lifestyle and learn about the steps being taken to improve their conservation on Phillip Island.
+If you choose our Phillip Island 2 Day Tour you can witness the feeding of wild Pelicans (by a regulated wildlife officer) whilst learning about their diet, lifestyle and learn about the steps being taken to improve their conservation on Phillip Island.